 Plants produce various natural compounds as secondary metabolites.
-The biological functions of such secondary metabolites in humans have been well investigated, and many of the compounds are used as medicines, flavorings, or recreational drugs.
+The biological functions of such secondary metabolites in humans have been well investigated, and many of the compounds are used as medicines. flavorings, or recreational drugs.
 However, there have been fewer studies of the antiviral activity of these chemicals.
 We focus on the antiviral effect of shikonin, a natural pigment obtained from a medicinal herb, Lithospermum erythrorhizon, and berberine, an alkaloid extracted from various medicinal plants used in Chinese traditional medicine.

-In this study, we aim to analyze the antiviral activity of plant biomass-derived pyrolysis, products, PA, and natural bioactive compounds tude at the equatorial station was anti-correlated with the absolute value of the magnetic field inclination.
-This suggests movement of the equatorial electrojet due to the secular variation of the earth's main magnetic field.
+In this study, we aim to analyze the antiviral activity of plant biomass-derived pyrolysis, products, PA, and natural bioactive compounds earth's main magnetic field such as shikonin and berberine.